-If you would like to see a pleasant old building then visit this 13th century house in Verona Italy but if you want to see the balcony of Romeo and Juliet then Verona is not the place.
+If you would like to see a lovely old building then visit this 13th century house in Verona but if you want to see the balcony of Romeo and Juliet then Verona is not the place.

-Verona Italy has so many absolutely wonderful architectural attractions that the Romeo and Juliet balcony should be way down your sightseeing list.
+Verona has so many absolutely wonderful architectural attractions that the Romeo and Juliet balcony shouldn't be top of your sightseeing list.

 You won’t get many involved in the Verona tourism business to admit that – it might just ruin a great bit of marketing.

-Perhaps for reasons of romantic imperative you still wish to see the balcony then visit our map page to see where this, and other lovelier Verona attractions are.
+Perhaps for reasons of romantic imperative you still wish to see the balcony then visit our map page to see where it and other lovelier Verona attractions are.

-Getting back to the balcony; the good news is that you can wander into the tourist infested courtyard and see the balcony at no cost.
-However should you want to go into the "museum" and stand on the balcony then you will have to pay – my advice is don’t bother.
+The good news is that you can wander into the tourist infested courtyard and see the balcony at no cost.
+However, should you want to go into the "museum" and stand on the balcony then you will have to pay – my advice is don’t bother.